 Finding your way back to your core and expressing that most authentic version of yourself – the good, the bad, and everything in between – is a lifelong practice that is worth cultivating (and you can start by understanding your values).
 Thank you Taylor Swift, for encouraging us to celebrate our uniqueness!

-Taylor Swift Song: ME
+Song: ME

 Lyric: “I’m the only one of me, baby that’s the fun of me!”

-Emotions: honest, secure, creative, proud, eccentric
+Emotions: confident, secure, creative, proud, eccentric

-8. You’re More Resilient Than You Know
+You’re More Resilient Than You Know

 And, if you are a human being, that means you’re inherently resilient.
 You already have everything you need inside of you to survive.
 Luckily, that also comes with the territory.

 At the end of the day, the person you can depend on the most is yourself.
 You also have no control over anyone but yourself.
-How you live your life is 100% up to you.
+How you live your life is completely up to you.
 I know it’s a difficult concept to grapple with.
 But you once you accept this fact, it’s quite empowering.
 And believe, me, you have it in you.

 No one is going to create the life you want for yourself – you have to be the one to put yourself out there and do it.
 So make the friendship bracelets, take the moment and taste it, you’ve got no reason to be afraid. 😉

-Taylor Swift Song: You’re On Your Own Kid
+Song: You’re On Your Own Kid

 Lyric: “Yea you can face this, you’re on your own kid, and you always have been.”